ehansen247/CS50Finance/README.md

 ## Introduction
 Create an account, login, and start trading virtual stocks.
-Developed within Harvard's Introduction to Computer Science course, CS50 and adapted to make the project accessible outside of CS50's customized IDE.
+Adapted from Harvard's Introduction to Computer Science course, CS50, to make the project accessible outside of CS50's customized IDE.

 ### Requisite Packages
 The project is built off Flask's lightweight but simple web framework.